CONTENT

 Your medical staff will no longer lose valuable time waiting to get a missing address on a form, or for test results to physically arrive in the mail.

-3. Use SMS Chat to attract more new patients.
+3. Add SMS Chat to your website to attract more new patients.

-Potential patients want to work with a healthcare team that gets back to them ASAP.
+Potential patients expect fast responses when reaching out to your healthcare team.
 They also want to communicate with you in a way that is private and comfortable, while being able to ask questions they need answered before they schedule—whether it’s about health insurance or treatment or something else.

 Text messaging gives you the power to do all of this—but how do you let new patients know they have the option to text you?